israman30/Self-Analytics/README.md

 - `AlertService` — alerts and recommendations
 - `DataUsageService` — data usage monitoring and mock/illustrative app usage
 - `ProactiveNotificationService` — background checks and local notifications
+- `NotificationCenterDelegate` — presents notifications while the app is in the foreground
 - `BatteryMetricsHistoryService` — persists battery capacity history for charts
 - `WeeklyMetricsStorage` — daily snapshots for weekly comparison summaries
 - `DataManagementService` — data export and maintenance hooks